Best Apple Apps 2017

 The boom of machine learning on the App Store started with photo apps.
 This year we saw even more apps with advanced photo editing techniques.
 Apple named the trend “Facial Transformation.”

-Today, the best photo apps are powered by ML.
+Today, popular iPhone apps for photo editing are powered by ML.
 But not only.
 More and more apps use ML for classification, predictions and recommendations.

 Fabby — Photo & Video Editor